Bearsampp/.settings/README.md

 Thats all there is too it.
 [Full instructions here](https://github.com/matt-bartel/gh-clone-org)

-Contain an action, list-repos.yml, that will automatically create a list of ALL repo's and put it into "current-repos.md".
+Contains an action, list-repos.yml, that will automatically create a list of ALL repo's and put it into "current-repos.md".
 It specifically removes the 'website', '.settings' & 'bearsampp.github.io' repo as those are static and will always be preset.